rair-project/rair/README.md

 ## Get involved

 Regardless to how skilled you are, there will always be something for you to do!
+I always try to keep the code base clean.
-This is list of what you can do from easy to more challenging
+This is list of what you can do from easy to the more challenging:

 - Improve this readme.
 - Add support for code coverage / travis / and other CI systems